yusufozturk/panther/docs/gitbook/policies/scanning/README.md

 PantherCloudFormationStackSetExecutionRole-<MASTER_ACCOUNT_REGION>
 ```

-Click `Next`
+Click `Next`.

 ![](../../.gitbook/assets/stacksets-3.png)

-Type the AWS Account IDs of the Target Accounts in the Account numbers field, separated by commas.
+Add the AWS Account IDs of the Target Accounts in the Account numbers field, separated by commas.

 Select `Add all regions` or a list of desired regions, set `Maximum concurrent accounts` to 5, and click `Next`.

-Click `Submit` at the bottom of the page to create the StackSet
+Click `Submit` at the bottom of the page to create the StackSet.

 To check on the status of the StackSet, check the `Operations` tab: